Ref: MS 410

 Title: Curtis Collection

-Scope: A collection of documents, recordings and photographs relating to children’s games and songs created and assembled by Mavis Curtis
+Scope: A collection of documents, recordings, photographs and books relating to children’s games and songs created and assembled by Mavis Curtis

 Extent: 11 boxes

 The collection consists of documents, sound and video recordings, photographs, and books and pamphlets relating to children’s games and songs, which have been created and assembled by Mavis Curtis in the course of her research.
 The majority of the material deals with research in schools in West Yorkshire, notably in the Keighley area, but there are also conference papers and fieldwork notes of more general scope.